chrisjaques/technical-test-2023/README.md

 A single person can have multiple addresses and therefore multiple accounts

+Allow any date of birth to exist in the database, we're trusting the validation to occur before the insertion as otherwise it'll be unusable as time progressed

 ## Problems
-- Date of birth format isn't ideal, expects yyyy-mm-dd, would prefer it took dd/mm/yyyy
+- Date of birth format isn't ideal, expects yyyy-mm-dd, would prefer it was formatted dd/mm/yyyy